All Episodes

 I mean, that means that you cannot go back.

-the two, but you're not going back to California.
+But you're not going back to California.

 And I think that humanity's little red light came on a while ago, point of no return.

-So the world is not going to end, but I think we're headed for some kind of a change, and I'm not even an intuitive.
+So the world is not going to end, but I think we're headed for some kind of a change.

-Well, I think that many intuitives can agree with the position that what it is is that humanity
+Well, I think that many intuitives can agree with the position that what it is is that humanity cannot go on in the manner that it has.

-cannot go on in the manner that it has, and the idea that the little red light comes on is an intriguing metaphor.
+And the idea that the little red light comes on is an intriguing metaphor.

-that became a real core in his psychology, used to monitor the dreams of his patients.
+Carl Jung, who underwent a personal transformation by out-of-body experience, by the way, and it became a real core in his psychology, used to monitor the dreams of his patients.

 And in them suddenly began to appear extraordinary visions of some type of global catastrophe that eventually he felt that the world had reached a point where the phenomena that came to be known as World War II was something that humanity had almost chosen to impose upon itself, although it had opportunities, if you will, for a sea change or a course correction.

-His final contributions to the field were two-fold.
+His final contributions to the field were twofold.

-One, he began to examine the phenomena of UFO sightings when they were first beginning to occur in the modern era around between 47 and 49 at Mount Rainier, and he felt that that was hopeful in that as people have those types of visions, it's as though humanity's consciousness is reaching out and trying to come full circle, in that we are reaching another level in our conscious evolution.
+And he felt that that was hopeful in that as people have those types of visions, it's as though humanity's consciousness is reaching out and trying to come full circle in that we are reaching another level in our conscious evolution.

-Yabber also issued a cautionary note saying that there will come a time when humanity will have to face a crisis that supersedes even the destructiveness of war.
+Yaber also issued a cautionary note saying that there will come a time when humanity will have to face a crisis that supersedes even the destructiveness of war.

 This will probably be a crisis that will occur in the ecology that humanity's actions are accountable for.